 - New Richmond, Ohio (Affiliate: HealthSource of Ohio)

-- Portland, Oregon (Affiliate: Virginia Garcia Memorial Medical Center)
+- Portland, Oregon (Affiliate: Virginia Garcia Memorial Medical Center) *We are no longer actively recruiting for learners at this location.

 - Auburn, Washington (Affiliate: HealthPoint)